-'''

-BadVersion = -1

-FullLicense = 1

-LimitedLicense = 2

-NeedsCompiledExtension = -3

 NotFound = 0

-add_block(block)

-add_constraints(cons: List[GeneralConstraintData])

-add_params(params: List[ParamData])

 add_sos_constraints(cons: List[SOSConstraintData])

-add_variables(variables: List[ GeneralVarData])
+add_variables(variables: List[GeneralVarData])

-available()

-Test if the solver is available on this system.

-Nominally, this will return True if the solver interface is valid and can be used to solve problems and False

-if it cannot.
+Nominally, this will return True if the solver interface is valid and can be used to solve problems and False if it cannot.

-Note that for licensed solvers there are a number of "levels" of available: depending on the license, the

-solver may be available with limitations on problem size or runtime (e.g., 'demo' vs. 'community' vs.

-'full').
-In these cases, the solver may return a subclass of enum.IntEnum, with members that resolve to

-True if the solver is available (possibly with limitations).
-The Enum may also have multiple members

-that all resolve to False indicating the reason why the interface is not available (not found, bad license,

-unsupported version, etc).
+Note that for licensed solvers there are a number of "levels" of available: depending on the license, the solver may be available with limitations on problem size or runtime (e.g., 'demo' vs. 'community' vs. 'full').
+In these cases, the solver may return a subclass of enum.IntEnum, with members that resolve to True if the solver is available (possibly with limitations).
+The Enum may also have multiple members that all resolve to False indicating the reason why the interface is not available (not found, bad license, unsupported version, etc).

-Returns

 available - An enum that indicates "how available" the solver is.
-Note that the enum

-can be cast to bool, which will be True if the solver is runable at all and False otherwise.
+Note that the enum can be cast to bool, which will be True if the solver is runable at all and False otherwise.

-Return type

-Solver.
-Availability

 cbCut(con)

 Add a cut within a callback.

-Parameters
+'''

-con (pyomo.core.base.constraint.GeneralConstraintData) - The cut to
+{\tt con}~({\tt pyomo.core.base.constraint.}GeneralConstraintData) - The cut to add

-add

-cbGet(what)

-cbGetNodeRel(vars)

-Parameters

-vars (Var or iterable of Var) -

-cbGetSolution(vars)

-Parameters

-vars(iterable of vars)-

-cbLazy(con)

-Parameters

-con (pyomo.core.base.constraint.GeneralConstraintData) - The lazy con-

-straint to add

 '''